williamyang98/ViterbiDecoderCpp/README.md

 Heavy templating is used for better performance.
 Compared to code that uses constraint length (K) and code rate (R) as runtime parameters [here](https://github.com/FiendChain/ViterbiDecoderCpp/tree/44cdd3c0a38a748a7084edeff859cf4d54ac911a), the templated version is up to 50% faster.
 This is because the compiler can perform more optimisations if the constraint length and code rate are known ahead of time.

 # Intrinsics support
-AVX2 or SSE4.1 is expected to be supported by the processor.
+For x86 processors AVX2 or SSE4.1 is required for vectorisation.

+For arm processors aarch64 is required for vectorisation.

 The following intrinsic implementations exist:
 - 16bit error metrics and soft decision values